smartcontractkit/documentation/docs/Using Any API/request-and-receive-data.md

 Whether your contract requires sports results, the latest weather, or any other publicly available data, the [Chainlink contract library](https://github.com/smartcontractkit/chainlink/tree/master/contracts) provides the tools required for your contract to consume it.

+{% include 'sections/any-api-common-archi.md' %}

-> ⚠️ Note on Price Feed Data
+> 📘 Note on Price Feed Data
 >
 > If your smart contracts need access to price feed data, try using [Chainlink Data Feeds](../using-chainlink-reference-contracts/).